BezPowell/Pinopticon.net/content/blog/2020-11-13-carbon-and-pagespeed-better-web-edition/index.md

                 <td>7</td>
                 <td>20</td>
                 <td>4</td>
-                <td>This website loads trackers on your computer that<br />are designed to evade third-party cookie blockers.<br />This website could be monitoring your keystrokes<br />and mouse clicks.<br />When you visit this site, it tells Facebook.<br />This site allows Google Analytics to follow<br />you across the internet.</td>
+                <td>This website loads trackers on your computer that are designed to evade third-party cookie blockers.
+This website could be monitoring your keystrokes and mouse clicks.
+When you visit this site, it tells Facebook.
+This site allows Google Analytics to follow you across the internet.</td>
                 <td>3.3</td>
             </tr>
             <tr>